 - Chadi El Saleeby, M.D., M.S. - board certified in both General Pediatrics and Pediatric Infectious Diseases.
 Practices pediatric medicine at Massachusetts General Hospital for Children and is an Assistant Professor of Pediatrics at Harvard Medical School.

 - The plaintiff's argument in these cases is not that the doctor should have "known" the child had sepsis.
 These symptoms could be attributed to any number of different causes.
 But they must raise the suspicion of sepsis which requires the doctors to take steps to rule it out as the cause of the child's problems.
-In this case, the doctor were given a roadmap by the hospital who said she needed to be evaluated for the possibility of newborn sepsis.
+In this case, the doctor was given a roadmap by the hospital who said she needed to be evaluated for the possibility of newborn sepsis.

 - You can expect two contradictory defenses from the doctors.
 First, they are going to argue that a reasonable physician in the defendant's shoes would not have suspected sepsis from child's symptoms.
 Alternatively, the doctors will argue that the child's sepsis was so advanced that an earlier diagnosis would not have saved her.